 All I’ll say is, prepare yourself for one of the most confusingly obvious twists ever put to celluloid.

-After finding one of the hospital’s nurses slashed to ribbons and hanging upside-down in an improbably placed locker, a perverted janitor has his mush deliquesced in a pool of sulphuric acid, a substance which would surely have eaten through the cast iron sink long before.
+After finding one of the hospital’s nurses slashed to ribbons and hanging upside-down in an improbably placed locker, a perverted janitor has his mush deliquesced in a pool of sulphuric acid.

 Most Absurd Moment

-Whilst taking the hospital elevator, Susan notices a seemingly dead man leaned against the corner with an inordinate amount of blood dripping from his mouth, only to realise at the last moment that the man is actually a drunken slob eating a burger and the blood is in fact ketchup.
+Whilst taking the hospital elevator, Susan is a aghast to see a seemingly dead man leaning against the corner with an inordinate amount of blood dripping from his mouth, only to realise at the last moment that the man is actually a drunken slob eating a burger and the blood is in fact ketchup.

 Yes, it’s as silly as it sounds.

 Moments before leaving his once traumatised, murder-witnessing wife at the hospital, husband Jack suddenly remembers something.